MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nc-ks-pfnksitemfreecallback.md

 # PFNKSITEMFREECALLBACK callback function

 ## -description

-A streaming minidriver's <i>KStrItemFreeCallback</i> routine is called to free a previously allocated create item. <i>KStrItemFreeCallback</i> allows the minidriver to perform any cleanup, including flushing security descriptor changes, if necessary.
+A streaming minidriver's *KStrItemFreeCallback* routine is called to free a previously allocated create item. *KStrItemFreeCallback* allows the minidriver to perform any cleanup, including flushing security descriptor changes, if necessary.

 ## -parameters

 ### -param CreateItem [in]

 Specifies a create item that was previously allocated by <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/ks/nf-ks-ksallocateobjectcreateitem">KsAllocateObjectCreateItem</a>.

-## -returns

-Returns STATUS_SUCCESS if the passed in create item was successfully freed, or the error code that was returned from the minidriver's attempt to free the create item in <i>KStrItemFreeCallback</i>.

 ## -remarks

-The <i>Context</i> parameter of the <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/ks/ns-ks-ksobject_create_item">KSOBJECT_CREATE_ITEM</a> structure must contain sufficient information to perform cleanup for the create item.
+The *Context* parameter of the <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/ks/ns-ks-ksobject_create_item">KSOBJECT_CREATE_ITEM</a> structure must contain sufficient information to perform cleanup for the create item.

-The <i>Flags</i> member of the KSOBJECT_CREATE_ITEM structure indicates if it is necessary to flush security descriptor changes.
+The *Flags* member of the KSOBJECT_CREATE_ITEM structure indicates if it is necessary to flush security descriptor changes.

 ## -see-also

 <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/ks/ns-ks-ksobject_create_item">KSOBJECT_CREATE_ITEM</a>

 <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/ks/nf-ks-ksallocateobjectcreateitem">KsAllocateObjectCreateItem</a>